martin-sicho/genui/doc/source/usage/develop/qsar.rst

             pass

 Implement these three methods and you are done.
 No more work needed.
-The algorithm should now show among the others in the REST API after you run the :code:`genuisetup` command again.
+The algorithm should now show up among the others in the REST API after you run the :code:`genuisetup` command.

 ..  todo:: add an example link for the endpoint